Name That Noise: Keeping Hard Water Damage from Knocking Out Citrus Heights Hot Water Heaters

 Second, make sure the silt won’t re-form: Sediment is part of the natural heating process but it’s also exacerbated by hard water in the supply.
 One way to do that is to soften the water that enters the house.

-And, if you read our earlier post this week on pipe scaling, you’ll know there are a lot more benefits to water softening than just a clean water heater tank, so this is a particularly helpful step in your home maintenance.
+And, if you read our earlier post this week on hard water, you’ll know there are a lot more benefits to water softening than just a clean water heater tank, so this is a particularly helpful step in your home maintenance.

 Clanging from any appliance in your home can be scary, but it’s important to remember that you’re not likely to be in danger even if your water heater is making a little noise.
 Instead of worrying, put your mind at ease by having a professional plumbing contractor take a look at any water heaters that start acting funny.
 You can mitigate these issues and enjoy your water heater worry-free by requesting an inspection from Bell Bros.